Electrical tape

 Electrical tape (or insulating tape) is a type of pressure-sensitive tape used to insulate electrical wires and other materials that conduct electricity.
-It can be made of many plastics, but PVC (polyvinyl chloride, "vinyl") is most popular, as it stretches well and gives an effective and long lasting insulation.
+It can be made of many plastics but PVC (polyvinyl chloride, "vinyl") is the most popular, as it stretches well and gives effective and long-lasting insulation.
 Electrical tape for class H insulation is made of fiberglass cloth.

 Varieties

-A wide variety of electrical tapes is available, some for highly specialized purposes.
+A wide variety of electrical tapes are available, some for highly specialized purposes.
 "The primary tapes used in electrical applications are vinyl, rubber, mastic, and varnished cambric."
-Electricians generally use only white transparent tape for insulation purposes.
-The other colors are used to indicate the voltage level and phase of the wire (colored tape sometimes is called "phasing tape").
-This is done on large wire which is available only in black insulation.
+Electricians may use various colors of tape to insulate wire and to indicate the voltage level and phase of the wire (colored tape sometimes is called "phasing tape").
 When wires are phased, a ring of tape is placed on each end near the termination so that the purpose of the wire is obvious.
 The following table(s) describe the use of electrical tape.